enviodev/onblock-handler/README.md

 The `onBlock` function takes two arguments:

 1. **Options** – configure the handler's name, the chain it should run on, and interval-related settings such as `interval`, `startBlock`, and `stopBlock`.
 2. **Handler function** – contains your custom logic.
-Like event handlers, it has access to relevant data, but in this case, block-level values like `timestamp` and `chainId`.
+Similar event handlers, it has access to relevant data, which in this case is block values like `timestamp` and `chainId`.

 Example usage: